-The main territorial gain for Rome after the war according to the 1915 London Treaty was surely the province of the South Tirol or Alto Adige, today an autonomous German speaking region in the North Italy but before 1918 a historic part of Austria and the Habsburg Monarchy (Austria-Hungary from 1867).
+The main territorial gain for Rome after the war according to the 1915 London Treaty was surely the province of the South Tirol or Alto Adige, today an autonomous German-speaking region in North Italy but before 1918 a historic part of Austria and the Habsburg Monarchy (Austria-Hungary from 1867).
 Tirol became divided between Italy and the Republic of Austria after the WWI into the north (Austrian) and south (Italian) parts according to the final Peace Treaty of St Germain (September 10th, 1919) signed in the Parisian suburb of St Germain-en-Laye between the Entente Powers and their allied states and a new state of Austria (the German-speaking part of the former Austria-Hungary) within the framework of the Paris Peace Conferences.
-According to the St Germain Peace Treaty, Austria was forced to accept the break up of the Austria-Hungary Monarchy, creation of two new states of Czechoslovakia and the Kingdom of Serbs, Croats and Slovenes (the Kingdom of Yugoslavia from January 6th, 1929) but also and enlargement of the Kingdom of Romania (a Greater Romania) and Italy at the expense of the former Habsburg state’s lands.
-Italy, according to the 1915 London Treaty, received Trentino, Alto Adige, Trieste, Gorizia, Istria, part of Dalmatia, Fiume (Rijeka) and a main part of the Adriatic islands.
-The Yugoslavs got from the Habsburg Monarchy the present-day Slovenia, Croatia, Slavonia, part of Dalmatia, Bosnia-Herzegovina, Vojvodina (the South Hungary), Baranja and Srem while Romania received Transylvania, Bukovina and the East Banat.
+According to the St Germain Peace Treaty, Austria was forced to accept the break up of the Austria-Hungary Monarchy, creation of two new states of Czechoslovakia and the Kingdom of Serbs, Croats and Slovenes (the Kingdom of Yugoslavia from January 6th, 1929) but also an enlargement of the Kingdom of Romania (a Greater Romania) and Italy at the expense of the former Habsburg state’s lands.
+Italy, according to the 1915 London Treaty, received Trentino, Alto Adige, Trieste, Gorizia, Istria, part of Dalmatia, Fiume (Rijeka), and a main part of the Adriatic islands.
+The Yugoslavs got from the Habsburg Monarchy the present-day Slovenia, Croatia, Slavonia, part of Dalmatia, Bosnia-Herzegovina, Vojvodina (South Hungary), Baranja, and Srem while Romania received Transylvania, Bukovina, and the East Banat.
 In addition, Austrian Galicia went to Poland.
-Austria (Österreich) thus became a land-locked Alpine country in territorial disputes with all her neighbors except with Switzerland.
+Austria (Österreich) thus became a landlocked Alpine country in territorial disputes with all her neighbors except with Switzerland.

-Two the most important immediate consequences of the fact that the 1915 London Treaty was not implemented in full after the WWI have been the D’Annunziada by Gabriele D’Annunzio and a rising of the Fascist movement led by Benito Mussolini.
+Two the most important immediate consequences of the fact that the 1915 London Treaty was not implemented in full after WWI have been the D’Annunziada by Gabriele D’Annunzio and the rising of the Fascist movement led by Benito Mussolini.

-Finally, all East Adriatic lands afforded to Italy according to the 1915 London Treaty, except the Trieste area (Zone A), became included into Croatia (except small Istrian littoral given to Slovenia) within the Socialist Yugoslavia with massive ethnic cleansing of the Italian-speaking population.
-Therefore, as a final result of the WWII, Croatia became the only Nazi Germany ally that finished the war with enlarged state’s territory.
-Present-day Croatia, alongside with Albania and Kosovo, are the only almost totally ethnically cleansed and homogeneous states in Europe.
-Nevertheless, it is only up to Italy to decide when to start the process of reaffirmation of the 1915 London Treaty’s articles regarding it own historical and ethnic possessions at the East Adriatic.
+Finally, all East Adriatic lands afforded to Italy according to the 1915 London Treaty, except the Trieste area (Zone A), became included in Croatia (except small Istrian littoral given to Slovenia) within Socialist Yugoslavia with the massive ethnic cleansing of the Italian-speaking population.
+Therefore, as a final result of WWII, Croatia became the only Nazi Germany ally that finished the war with an enlarged state’s territory.
+Present-day Croatia, alongside Albania and Kosovo, is the only almost totally ethnically cleansed and homogeneous state in Europe.
+Nevertheless, it is only up to Italy to decide when to start the process of reaffirmation of the 1915 London Treaty’s articles regarding its own historical and ethnic possessions at the East Adriatic.

 © Vladislav B. Sotirovic 2016